Executive Leadership Team

 Under his leadership, Tyne and Wear Fire and Rescue Service will focus on workforce reform and broadening and strengthening our contribution to our community.

 Previously as Assistant Chief, John led the Community Safety Group, delivering emergency response together with operations and resilience planning, legislative fire safety, prevention, education and community engagement.
-He has also contributed to a number of national fire service strategic policy groups, including co-leading the production of national operational guidance for Incident Command for the UK Fire Service.
+He has also contributed to national fire service strategic groups, including co-leading the production of national operational guidance for Incident Command for the UK Fire Service.

 Since starting his career as a firefighter John has had a varied service, both in front line operational firefighting, as well as in training, operational command and management.
 Prior to becoming Assistant Chief, John held a number of strategic positions, including responsibility for community safety, HR, contingencies, together with regional and national roles.

 In addition John is also Vice Chair of the National Fire Chiefs Council National Operational Effectiveness Working Group, a member of the Common Purpose Advisory Board, and formerly; Chair of the British American Project, a transatlantic leadership network and think-tank; Chair of Northumbria Local Resilience Forum; and Chair of Governors at Fellside Community Primary School, an OFSTED judged outstanding school.